Spirik/GEM/README.md

 GEM_adafruit_gfx menu(tft, /* menuPointerType= */ GEM_POINTER_ROW, /* menuItemsPerScreen= */ 5, /* menuItemHeight= */ 10, /* menuPageScreenTopOffset= */ 10, /* menuValuesLeftOffset= */ 86);
 ```

+> [!IMPORTANT]
-> **Note:** carefully choose values of `menuItemsPerScreen`, `menuItemHeight`, `menuPageScreenTopOffset`, `menuValuesLeftOffset` in accordance to the actual size of your display.
+> Carefully choose values of `menuItemsPerScreen`, `menuItemHeight`, `menuPageScreenTopOffset`, `menuValuesLeftOffset` in accordance to the actual size of your display.
 Default values of these options are suitable for 128x64 screens.
 But that is not the only possible option: the other combination of values you set may also be suitable - just calculate them correctly and see what works best for you.

+> [!NOTE]
-> **Note:** long title of the menu page `GEMPage` won't overflow to the new line in U8g2 version and will be truncated at the edge of the screen.
+> Long title of the menu page `GEMPage` won't overflow to the new line in U8g2 version and will be truncated at the edge of the screen.

+> [!TIP]
-> **Note:** it is possible to customize appearance of each menu page individually (since GEM ver.
+> It is possible to customize appearance of each menu page individually (since GEM ver.
 1.5) by using [`GEMAppearance`](#gemappearance) object.

 For more details on customization see corresponding section of the [wiki](https://github.com/Spirik/GEM/wiki) and description of [`GEMAppearance`](#gemappearance) struct.